odata2ts/odata2ts/int-test/config-variants/README.md

 ### Deliberately not here

-- **`bundledFileGeneration`**: covered at runtime instead - `int-test/asp-net` generates unbundled while `int-test/cap` keeps the bundled default.
+- **`bundledFileGeneration`**: covered at runtime instead - `int-test/asp-net` generates unbundled while `int-test/cap` pins the bundled form.
 Both states are exercised by suites which run anyway, which is more than a type check would show.
+The variants here follow the default, so what gets type-checked is the layout a user meets without saying anything - including the namespace-aliased barrels a multi-namespace model produces, which is why the type assertions import from the namespace barrels.
 - **Anything whose effect is on the wire** (`enableBindingProps`, `odataVersionV4`, `v4BigNumberAsString`, …): a type check cannot see a URL or a payload. `everythingOn` switches several of them on, but only because they change the generated surface and can therefore collide with the rest - not as coverage.